cmendesce/rainbow-znn-deployment/targets/default/stitch/README.md

-Extension:  Stitch scripts must have the extension ".s"; otherwise, the Adaptation Manager will not know to load it.

 # DoS Self-Protection approach using Rainbow

 To improve a system’s security, it is first necessary to develop a repertoire of countermeasures that can be applied in to the system.